shelly-hub/Crowfunding_ETL---group-7/README.md

 ### Advantage of ETL:
 - ETL pipeline has a huge library that can do many analysis in one notebook
-- Able to extract data from different sources
+- Able to extract data from different sources, and combine data into one table
 - No need to create schema and can export data directly
 - Able to transform data into readable format